juliafbowman/Hello-Roomie/fgp4.md

 As you can see the Rent node is where all the users are which drink, dont smoke and also have rent >800!

 Why trie? -> We thought about using HashMap but hashmap makes filtering really hard and long since we have to search each key however it does have fast lookup!
 Hence we settled on trie, one problem with trie would be loading in a lot of data but that can be solved by adding SQL filtered queries!
+Hence, trie felt like the most optimal for us in this problem since it allows for fast lookups and also will help with filtering & priority queue generation in our second feature

 Complexity based on my calculations -